StableCoder/docker-build-core/README.md

 - GCC
 - Clang

-The images default to gcc/g++ compiler.
-TO use the clang/clang++ compilers, simply define the CC/CXX environment variables when starting the container, for example
+The Linux images default to gcc/g++ compiler.
+To use the clang/clang++ compilers, simply define the CC/CXX environment variables when starting the container, for example:
 ```sh
 # Starts the fedora container, setting up with the clang/clang++ compilers
 docker run -e CC=clang -e CXX=clang++ stabletec/build-core:fedora